Git MCP server

 pip install mcp-server-git

-After installation, run it as:
+After installation, run it as a Python module:

 python -m mcp_server_git